North, East, South, West – what to do when you have 2-3 exposures!

 Shown above: Sherwin Williams Collonade Gray

-A Room with North and East Facing Windows (NE)
+Rooms with North & East-Facing Windows (NE)

 Cool gray, slightly brighter in the morning, back to cool gray in the afternoon

 A room with both north and east exposures will have that cool gray light allllll day via the northern light.
 In the morning, this light will be softened, brightened and warmed up a bit by the eastern light.
 This same morning light will begin to wash things out at the height of the day (depending on how big the window is).
 In the afternoon, the east-facing light will be comparable enough to the north-facing light in its lack of warmth and depth.